trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.0.1: A locked pet will now always be re-summoned when you dismount.
 - v 2.0.0:
   - New features: summon previous pet, lock in the current pet or search by name.
   - To go back your previous pet, type '/zp back' or Shift + Left-click the MiniMap button.